Symbolism in your Ceremony

 What’s the procedure?

 Many guests tied their ribbons whilst shedding a few tears, exchanging kisses with bride and groom at the same time.
 People left their seats to take photos and the atmosphere was electric.
 In time, peace was restored, and I lifted the Amanda and Iwan’s hands within the hoop, wand and ribbons to “bless” them, explaining how important each other’s hands will be for help and support over the years.
 They took their hands out of the structure to make their exit, but I noticed its presence in many of the photographs later, and it’s something they’ll keep forever.

 Hand-fasting is just one of the many rituals I can show you.
-The skill comes in weaving it into your ceremony, having your “congregation” feel involved, and – as with everything else – making it personal to you.
+My skill comes in weaving it into your ceremony, having your “congregation” (or, “tribe”, or, “chorus”?) feel involved, and – as with everything else – making it personal to you.
 Watch this space for more wedding symbolism in the future!